top of page

 Goals

-• Create a cohesive visual language for all screens
+• Create a consistent visual language across the platform

-• Adapting a scalable design system to speed up development and maintain consistency
+• Build a scalable design system to improve efficiency

 Approach